 \subsection{Role of Adaptation}

 Now we present new intuition for MAML and ANIL's representation learning ability which motivates our proof structure.
 The key observation is that the outer loop gradients for the representation are {\em evaluated at the inner loop-adapted parameters}; this harnesses the power of task diversity to improve the representation in {\em all} $k$ directions.
 This is easiest to see in the FO-ANIL case with $m_{in}=m_{out}=\infty$.
-In this case, the update for the representation is given as:
+In this case, using that the input data distribution $p$ satisfies $\mathbb{E}_{\mathbf{x}\sim p}[\mathbf{x}]=\mathbf{0}_d$ and $\mathbb{E}_{\mathbf{x}\sim p}[\mathbf{x}\mathbf{x}^\top]=\mathbf{I}_d$, the update for the representation is given as: